espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 **Function:**

-Set the IP address range of the {IDF_TARGET_NAME} SoftAP DHCP server.
+Set the IPv4 address range of the {IDF_TARGET_NAME} SoftAP DHCP server.

 **Command:**